-The thyroid gland is situated in front of the windpipe and is responsible for producing and secreting hormones that regulate growth and metabolism.
+The thyroid is a butterfly shaped gland situated in front of the windpipe.
+It is responsible for producing and secreting hormones that regulate growth and metabolism.

-Most cases are categorized as ‘simple’ goiters that do not involve inflammation or any detriment to thyroid function, produce no symptoms, and often have no obvious cause.
+Most cases of a goiter are categorized as “simple” goiters.
+These do not involve inflammation or any detriment to thyroid function, produce no symptoms, and often have no obvious cause.

 Some people experience a small amount of swelling.
 Others can have considerable swelling that constricts the trachea and causes breathing problems.

-The degree of swelling and the severity of symptoms produced by the goiter depends on the individual.
+The degree of swelling and the severity of symptoms produced by the goiter depend on the individual.

-Most goiters produce no symptoms.
-When symptoms do occur, the following are most common:
+When other symptoms occur, the following are most common: